Philip J Day

-Philip J Day is a British film producer, screenwriter, and showrunner.
+Philip J Day is a British film producer, screenwriter, showrunner and author.

 His films have been awarded a Peabody, two Emmys, seven Emmy nominations, and twenty-one Telly Awards.
 His credits include Sky TV, NBC, Turner Broadcasting System, PBS, BBC TV, National Geographic Channel, Discovery, Channel Four (UK), The History Channel, Science Channel, Travel Channel, TLC and PBS.

-As a TV showrunner, Day has collaborated with major production companies on series, such as Stan Lee's Lucky Man, Kindred Spirits, Blood Relatives and Love Kills for Investigation Discovery, Alaska: The Last Frontier for Discovery, and National Geographic Explorer.
+Day has collaborated on series, such as Stan Lee's Lucky Man, Kindred Spirits, Blood Relatives and Love Kills for Investigation Discovery, Alaska: The Last Frontier for Discovery, and National Geographic Explorer.

-Day formed his production company Edge West Productions in 2008, to develop and produce movies and TV shows for multiple broadcasters in different genres.
-Since its inception, the company has produced and collaborated on over two hundred hours of television, such as Curiosity (TV Series) Volcano Time Bomb, Inside Rio Carnival, The Real Roswell, Tunnel to a Lost World, Lost Cities of the Amazon, The Skyjacker That Got Away, Great Escape: The Final Secrets, and Nasca Lines The Buried Secrets.
+Day formed Edge West Productions in 2008, to develop and produce TV shows.
+The company has produced and collaborated on more than a hundred hours of television, such as Curiosity (TV Series) Volcano Time Bomb, Inside Rio Carnival, The Real Roswell, Tunnel to a Lost World, Lost Cities of the Amazon, The Skyjacker That Got Away, Great Escape: The Final Secrets, and Nasca Lines The Buried Secrets.